mohamedelatta/alx-low_level_programming/0x03-debugging/README.md

 0. Multiple mains
 mandatory
 In most projects, we often give you only one main file to test with.
-For example, this main file is a test for a postitive_or_negative() function similar to the one you worked with in an earlier C project:
+For example, this main file is a test for a postitive-or-negative() function similar to the one you worked with in an earlier C project:

 1. Like, comment, subscribe
 mandatory